-I’ve learned how to make soap with fat and ashes from good friend that has been living off-grid for more than 20 years.
+I’ve learned how to make soap with fat and ashes from a good friend that has been living off-grid for more than 20 years.
 Even more, following his wife’s “suggestions” he perfected his soap making methods by producing and adding natural aromatic oils to his recipe.

-In order to make soap with fat and ashes you need to create a chemical reaction called saponification by mixing appropriate amounts of lye, water and fat.
+In order to make soap with fat and ashes, you need to create a chemical reaction called saponification by mixing appropriate amounts of lye, water and fat.

 To make soap with fat and ashes here is what you need: